The Silent ANZAC project goals were:

 - Provide connections for our current and younger generations with those men and women who served in WW1.

-- Represent the City of Maribyrnong as cultural ambassadors during this armistice centenary period to similar municipalities in the UK, France and Belgium.
+- Represent the City of Maribyrnong as cultural ambassadors during the armistice centenary period to similar municipalities in the UK, France and Belgium.

-You are invited to dedicate a poppy which will be laid by the band in a commemorative service at the Australian National Memorial near Villers-Bretonneux, France, in November 2018.
+Poppies and wreaths were laid by the band in commemorative services at the Australian National Memorial near Villers-Bretonneux, France, in November 2018.